Pediatric Lyme Disease Diagnosis Without a Known Tick Bite

 Can children have Lyme disease without a tick bite?

 Yes.
-Most pediatric Lyme disease cases lack documented tick bite history.
-Nymphal ticks are tiny and easily missed, particularly in hair-covered areas.
-Clinical diagnosis based on rash, symptoms, and endemic exposure is appropriate without confirmed tick bite.
+Most pediatric cases lack a documented tick bite.
+Nymphal ticks are small and easily missed.
+Diagnosis is based on clinical findings and exposure risk.

 Should treatment wait for positive test results?

-What should parents do if their child has a circular rash but no known tick bite?
+What should parents do if a child has a circular rash?

 Clinical Takeaway